risen228/nextjs-effector/README.md

 export const getServerSideProps = createGetServerSideProps({
   /*
-   * Unlike "app-level" GSSP, on the "page-level" you can speficify the only one page event */
+   * Unlike "app-level" GSSP, here you can speficify the only one page event */
-  pageEvent: pageStarted
+  pageEvent: pageStarted,

+  /*
+   * You can define your custom logic using "customize" function
+   * It's run after all events are settled and Scope is ready to be serialized */ customize({ scope, context }) {
+    return { /* GSSP Result */ }
+  }
 })

 export default Page